zidianjun/metcorr/README.md

     x, y = X * pixel_size, Y * pixel_size
     corr_func(x, y, metallicity, bin_size=pixel_size)

+Note that corr_func() is designed for read-world scales.
+Thus, the parameters x and y should be converted to kpc from pixel coordinates.

 def deproject(image, cen_coord=(0, 0), PA=0., b2a=1., q0=0.):

 """
 Deproject the galaxy coordinates using rotation matrix.
 Parameters: